emilyrosenberg/worldviews/README.md

 - View all the posts and plans of others
 - Like and comment on posts and plans

 All user-generated content has full CRUD functionality.
+The live site can be visited [here](https://worldviews-162453e10c7f.herokuapp.com/).
 <hr>

 ## Table of Contents